[ view CV ]

 Dr. Daniel Binns is a writer, producer, and researcher with a strong interest in screen theories, histories, production, and cultures.
 He is a Lecturer in Media at Melbourne’s RMIT University.
 He has worked as a screenwriter, director, producer and production manager on corporate films, television documentaries, multi-sensory experiences and short-form works.

 Dan researches media texts, tools, and technologies.
 He is the author of The Hollywood War Film: Critical Observations from World War I to Iraq (2017), and Material Media-Making in the Digital Age (2021).
-His work has been cited in the Journal of Popular Culture and the Journal of International Relations and Development, and he has presented his research at conferences in Australia, New Zealand, the UK, Greece, and the Czech Republic.
+His work has been cited in the Journal of Popular Culture, Black Camera, and the Journal of International Relations and Development, and he has presented his research at conferences in Australia, New Zealand, the UK, Greece, and the Czech Republic.
 Continuing research interrogates the cinematic object in the digital age.